justice-bole/justice-bole/README.md

 <h1 align="center">Hi 👋, I'm Justice Bole</h1>
 <h3 align="center">A passionate Software Engineer based in Ohio</h3>

-- 🔭 I’m currently working on full stack web applications with PHP/Laravel.
+- 🔭 I’m currently working on creating a 2D game and custom engine using SFML.

 - ✍️ I'm also working on a personal blog/devlog website in my spare time.
 Hopefully I'll have it up and a link to it here soon!

 - 👨‍💻 Check out some of my projects at [https://justicebole.com](https://justicebole.com)

 - 💬 Ask me about **Unity, Unreal Engine, Raylib, Godot, Laravel, Flutter**

 - 💡 I love learning new frameworks and growing my developer toolkit.
 If there are any frameworks or languages you think I should check out share them with me!

 - 📫 How to reach me **justicebole@yahoo.com**